PlanetZero-AI/PlanetZero_API/README.md

   - Access $100 credits to prototype and test your ideas.

 ### **How to Apply?**
-- Visit our sponsorship portal to submit your application.
+- [Click here](https://forms.gle/FnAKVNTnjTkWE7L69) to submit your application.
 - Approved applicants will receive **$100 credits** to use across PlanetZero API’s features.

 ---